tatumio/doc/docs/rpc/algorand-rpc-documentation/indexer/getAccountApplications.md

 ### Overview

-The `getAccountCreatedApplications` method allows you to retrieve the created application parameters of a specific Algorand account.
+The `getAccountApplications` method allows you to retrieve the created application parameters of a specific Algorand account.

 ### Example Use Cases